Prag8855/aab/content/guides/blue-card.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

-While you wait for your Blue Card, you can't start working.[^35] You might need to wait a few months with no income.
-If you have a Blue Card from another EU country since at least 12 months, you can already start working.[^33] If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can already work 10 hours per week for your new employer.[^11]
+Usually, you can't start working before you get your Blue Card.[^35] You might need to wait a few months with no income.
+It's cheaper and safer to [apply in your home country](#how-to-apply-in-your-home-country).

-If you don't have a lot of savings, it's cheaper and safer to [apply in your home country](#how-to-apply-in-your-home-country).
+**If you have a Blue Card from another EU country** since at least 12 months, you can start working before you get your Blue Card.[^33]

-**The instructions below are only for Berlin**.
-The process is different in other German cities.
+**If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**, you can work 10 hours per week for your new employer while you wait for your Blue Card.[^11]

 ### 1. Come to Germany